 Select “Virginia” in C.A.S.E’s Directory of Adoption Competent Professionals to find a highly trained therapist near you.
 All therapists in the directory are graduates of C.A.S.E.’s prestigious Training for Adoption Competency (TAC) program and have provided their own bios and contact information to make it easy for families to connect with them.

-Director of Strategic Program Development, C.A.S.E.
+Director of Clinical Operations, C.A.S.E.

 Funding for the Post-Adoption Case Management Services provided by